-Given the changing nature of the industry in which the Group operates, and the risks associated with the global COVID-19 pandemic, there is a risk there could be a material impairment to goodwill and intangible asset balances.
+Given the changing nature of the industry in which the Group operates, there is a risk there could be a material impairment to goodwill and intangible asset balances.

 Determination as to whether or not impairment indicators relating to an asset or Cash Generating Unit (CGU) are present involves significant judgement about the future cash flows and plans for these assets and CGUs.